banhao/BitBuy-API-Authentication-Python/README.md

 # BitBuy-API-Authentication-Python
-This is a POC that convert BitBuy API Authentication Java code to Python
+This is a POC that converts BitBuy API Authentication Java code to Python

 BitBuy API documents: